radareorg/r2ai/README.md

 * Define different system-level assistant role
 * Set environment variables to provide context to the language model
 * Live with repl and batch mode from cli or r2 prompt
-* Accessible as an r2lang-python plugin, keeps session state inside radare2
 * Scriptable from python, bash, r2pipe, and javascript (r2papi)
 * Use different models, dynamically adjust query template
 * Load multiple models and make them talk between them

 ## Installation